Music and Memory

 Generally from the trials there is measurable staff satisfaction with the intervention and this produces improvements in the safety and wellbeing generally in the care home.
 Contented staff deliver better quality of care.

-There can be intergenerational activity involved with the provision of ipods as younger family members, schools and colleges, can partner with individuals or homes to fund raise for the iPods and to help find and download the music.
-Sitting together and listening to the music can be fun too.
+There can be intergenerational activity involved with the giving of the music as younger family members, schools and colleges, can partner with individuals or homes to fund raise for devices and to help find and download the music.
+Sitting together and listening to the music can be fun for young and old to do together too!

-Developing a personalised playlist is a realistic early intervention that will improve the quality of life of the person with dementia.
+Developing a personalised playlist is a realistic early intervention that will improve the quality of life of a person with dementia.
 In addition, this will enable people to remain in the community for longer as there is evidence for reduced agitation and improved wellbeing for people with dementia and their carers.
+In care homes it can offer genuine improvements in the quality of life of both residents and staff.

 References can be found here.